Curved operadic calculus: Duality functors and Koszul duality

 by direct inspection, looking at the morphisms that induce the pre-differentials on each of those constructions. \end{proof}

 \begin{Remark}[Beck-Chevalley condition] In fact, one can show that there is a monomorphism of complete curved absolute partial operads

 which is natural in $\mathcal{P}$.
-And $\lambda_\PP$ is an isomorphism if and only if $\PP$ is arity-wise and degree-wise finite dimensional.
-So the sub-category of dg unital partial operad which satisfy the \textit{Beck-Chevalley condition} is exactly the sub-category of arity-wise and degree-wise finite dimensional dg unital partial operads. \end{Remark}
+And $\lambda_\PP$ is an isomorphism if $\PP$ is arity-wise degree-wise finite dimensional and bounded above or below.
+The sub-category of dg unital partial operad which satisfy the \textit{Beck-Chevalley condition} contains the sub-category of arity-wise degree-wise finite dimensional and bounded above or below dg unital partial operads. \end{Remark}

 \begin{Example} Let $\ucom$ be the unital partial operad encoding dg unital commutative algebras.
 There is an isomorphism of complete curved absolute partial operads: